hej6853/01-Excel-Homework/README.md

 # Kickstart My Chart
-This is Excl based data analysis project.
+This is an Excl based data analysis project.

 ## Motivation